vfab/blackbelt-aks-hackfest/labs/day1-labs/04-deploy-app-aks.md

     * Review the yaml file and learn about some of the settings.
 Note the environment variables that allow the services to connect
     * Update the yaml file for the proper container image names.
     * You will need to replace the `<login server>` with the ACR login server created in lab 2
-        > Note: You will update the image name TWICE updating the web and api container images.
+        > NOTE: You will update the image name _TWICE_ updating the web and api container images.

     * Example: